DTLaboratory/dtlab-scala-alligator/reference/README.md

   3. DtOperator (UNDER CONSTRUCTION)
   4. DtLink (UNDER CONSTRUCTION)

 The foundation of DtLab is that a DT (actor) state consists of a collection of the most recent named numeric observations of the DT's external analog.
-IE: a DT for an oven would be a DtActor of a predefined DtType of "oven" that has a property called temperature that holds the last measured temperature of the oven.
+IE: a DT for an oven would be a DtActor of a predefined DtType of "oven" that has a property called "temperature" that holds the last measured temperature of the oven.
 The temperature observation is sent in a strict standard DTLab telemetry representation consisting of a "name", a datetime, and a numerical value.

 Original data sources will not transmit observations in this terse format.
-Usually observations are sent from external systems as collections of information in hierarchical complex messages.
-It is the responsibility of preprocessing systems like dtlab-ingest to decompose this complex verbose noisy inputs into the normalized timeseries observations sent to the DTs.
+Often, observations are sent from external systems in complex messages containing hierarchical collections of information.
+It is the responsibility of preprocessing systems like dtlab-ingest to decompose these complex verbose noisy inputs into the normalized timeseries observations expected by the DTs.

 DTs may be programmed to maintain properties that reflect computed states as well as observations.
 A DtType for the above oven example may also have a "tempurature_stability" property that is maintained by a DtOperator assigned to the DtType.
 The operator will be executed inside the actor every time its state advances - the operator can maintain other properties and has access to the actor's journal so it can perform timeseries-assisted calculations for every update.

-DTs can be linked (TBD - there is lifecycle and loop short circuit stuff to figure out when applying links).
+DTs can be linked (TBD - there is lifecycle and the normal hard graph issues like loop short circuits to figure out when applying links).
 The links let DTs monitor the state of collections of other DTs and they themselves can in turn be linked.
-This graph resulting from DtLink connections supports complex systems needed for IOT and AR.
+This graph resulting from DtLink connections supports complex graph systems needed for IOT, AR, and pervasive computing.

 Base URLs:

 * <a href="http://localhost:8081">http://localhost:8081</a>

-Email: <a href="mailto:ed@onextent.com">navicore</a>
+Email: <a href="mailto:ed@onextent.com">navicore</a> Web: <a href="https://somind.github.io/">navicore</a>
 License: <a href="https://github.com/SoMind/dtlab-scala-alligator/blob/master/LICENSE">MIT</a>

 <h1 id="dtlab-alligator-ask">ask</h1>